 In this article, we will provide tips on writing a proper literary criticism essay using the appropriate literary approach.
 For this purpose, we contrast and compare two poems: "Silver Wedding" by Vernon Scannell and "Marrysong" by Dennis Scott.
 Besides this, I also give a brief overview of the various approaches to criticizing literature.

-Approaches to literary criticism are the various strategies used to understand and analyze a piece of literary writing.
+Critical approaches to literature are the various strategies used to understand and analyze a piece of literary writing.
 These approaches can range from traditional approaches, where you consider the basics such as character, setting, themes, and plot to more avant-garde approaches.
 An avant-garde approach would include the psychological approach.

 The most controversial psychological criticism approach is the Oedipus complex.
 In this literary theory, characters' motives and actions are based on the idea that they have a deep-rooted subconscious desire to kill their fathers and marry their mothers.